Commands and aliases

 $ snap aliases lxd Command Alias Notes lxd.lxc lxc -

-Unlike applications that use a snap’s namespace, there is no guarantee that an aliases is going to be unique.
-For this reason, they can be easily disabled and re-enabled:
+Unlike applications that use a snap’s namespace, there is no guarantee that an alias is going to be unique.
+For this reason, aliases can be easily disabled and re-enabled with the

 $ sudo snap unalias lxd Removed: - lxd.lxc as lxc $ sudo snap prefer lxd Added: - lxd.lxc as lxc

-As there is no guarantee that an aliases is going to be unique, and potential conflicts create a minor inconvenience, a snap’s default aliases are only enabled after a simple public review process.
+As there is no guarantee that an alias is going to be unique, and potential conflicts create a minor inconvenience, a snap’s default aliases are only enabled after a simple public review process.